 Not all of the above may apply to your company and any security measures implemented should be tailored to your circumstances.
 It’s important to identify the risks you face, your weaknesses, your most important assets and then build effective protections around them.

-Think of your defenses like a castle.
-If an attacker was to get through one set of defenses there should be another set waiting for them.
+Think of your defences like a castle.
+If an attacker was to get through one set of defences there should be another set waiting for them.
 This is called defence in depth and the more effective defences you have in place throughout the business, the more difficult you make it for attackers to gain access.

 Put your defences to the test

 Employing defensive measures is essential, however, how do you know if they are truly effective?
 You need to test them, both in isolation and as part of a real-life attack simulation.

 Having your security work tested can seem like a daunting prospect and it can be easy to think that it’s going to belittle or ridicule your security efforts.
 But that’s not the case.
 Security testing, such as penetration testing and red teaming is here to support your efforts, ensuring that your business is as protected as it can be and allowing you to make informed decisions about your next steps.